taimos/ec2login/README.md

 The region to use is determined by the environment variable `AWS_DEFAULT_REGION`.

+If the instance does not have a public IP address the private one is used to connect.

 ## Installation

 To install ec2login open a terminal and issue: `npm install -g ec2login`